 Backup, restore, and disaster recovery requirements;

-The requestor requests and initiates Change according to < <.
+The requestor requests and initiates Change according to SOP-05 Change Management.

-The requestor documents the requirements in the URS, which is approved by <.
-URS must be approved prior to test protocol/specification approval, and must be maintained throughout the life cycle of the system, during project and after release.
+The requestor documents the requirements in the URS, which is approved by e.g., Quality Management Director.
+URS must be approved prior to test protocol/specification approval and must be maintained throughout the life cycle of the system, during the project, and after release.

 Risk Assessment

-The business, technical and quality groups determine Risk classification of system and generate the risk assessment, according to < <.
+The business, technical and quality groups determine the Risk classification of the system and generate the risk assessment, according to SOP-09 Quality Risk Management.

 Risk classification is based on software complexity, innovation, and the level of configuration and customization that will be required.
 Software categorization is a key lever in determining the required Computerized System Validation (CSV) results and is the basis for making other risk-based decisions.

-Good Automatization Practices (GAMP) categories (which define software complexity) include:
+Good Automatization Manufacturing the Practices (GAMP) categories (which define software complexity) include:

 GAMP Category 1 Software – Infrastructure (e.g. Operating Systems),